-Eliezer Yudkowsky, a leading proponent of “friendly” artificial intelligence, offers a cautionary observation about the potential of AI — solving problems by using computers to solve tasks that usually require human intelligence.
+Eliezer Yudkowsky, a leading proponent of “friendly” artificial intelligence, offers a cautionary observation about the potential of AI — solving tasks that usually require human intelligence.

 “The greatest danger of Artificial Intelligence,” he writes, “is that people conclude too early that they understand it.”